commit-check/commit-check-action/README.md

 ### `job-summary`

-- **Description**: display job summary to the workflow run
+- **Description**: display job summary to the workflow run.
 - Default: 'true'

 ### `pr-comments`

-- **Description**: post results to the pull request comments
+- **Description**: post results to the pull request comments.
 - Default: 'false'

 > [!IMPORTANT]
-> `pr-comments` is an experimental feature.
+> `pr-comments` is an experimental feature. by default it's disable.
 To use it you need to set `GITHUB_TOKEN` in the GitHub Action.
 >
 > This feature currently doesn’t work with forked repositories.
-For more details, refer to issue [#77](https://github.com/commit-check/commit-check-action/issues/77)
+For more details, refer to issue [#77](https://github.com/commit-check/commit-check-action/issues/77).

 Note: the default rule of above inputs is following [this configuration](https://github.com/commit-check/commit-check/blob/main/.commit-check.yml), if you want to customize just add your `.commit-check.yml` config file under your repository root directory.